-Since 1950 years, the sun presents a phase of extraordinary activity.
-This is a conclusion reached that researchers
+Since the 1950 years, the sun presents an extraordinary phase of activity.
+It is to this conclusion that researchers from

-Sources: Depeche IDW - Press release of the Max Planck Institute -
+Sources: Depeche IDW - Max Planck Institute press release -

 Editor: Antoinette Serban, email@example.com